nvreez/meteor-map/README.md

 # meteor-map
-Toying around with meteor and google maps
+Toying around with Meteor and google maps.